coddingtonbear/ircpdb/README.rst

   if you happen to be connected to a server having very austere limits on the number of lines a client can send per minute.
   Default: ``10`` lines.
+* ``activation_timeout``: Wait maximally this number of seconds for somebody to interact with the debugger in the channel before disconnecting and continuing execution.
+Default: ``60`` seconds.

 Default Settings via Environment Variable
 -----------------------------------------